M4573R/Data-Structures/math/Number-Theory/Euler's Totient.md

 Steps :

-1) Initialize result as n
+1. Initialize result as n
-2) Consider every number 'p' (where 'p' varies from 2 to √n).
+2. Consider every number 'p' (where 'p' varies from 2 to √n).
-   If p divides n, then do following
+   If p divides n, then do following :

-   a) Remove all occurances of p by repeatedly dividing n by p.
+   * Remove all occurances of p by repeatedly dividing n by p.
-   b) After removing all occurances, take p(unique) and use the product rule to get n*(1-1/i) or update n = n - n/i or n-=n/i
+   * After removing all occurances, take p(unique) and use the product rule to get n*(1-1/i) or update n = n - n/i or n-=n/i
-3) If n does not become 1 then there's the last prime factor that is greater than sqrt(N) remaining so we should apply the product rule on that factor too.
+3. If n does not become 1 then there's the last prime factor that is greater than sqrt(N) remaining so we should apply the product rule on that factor too.